How to start or access a deposition session using ORCiD?

 All of the indicators on the navigation panel are green and the "Submit" button is available, but when I click the "Submit" button, it tells me that I have not clicked on the validation report.
 Why?

 The deposition interface requires that the wwPDB validation report be downloaded before a deposition session can be completed.
 You are expected to read the validation report and correct any obvious errors before submission.
 When the report has been generated, you will receive an email notification.
 You can then return to the Validation Reports page within the deposition interface and click on the link for the PDF validation report.
 After the report has been downloaded and accepted, you will be permitted to complete the deposition process.

 When can I replace an uploaded file?

-An uploaded file can be replaced either pre-submission (before a four-character PDB accession code has been issued for the deposition) or post-submission (after a PDB accession code has been issued and the entry is either being processed or has been processed by wwPDB biocuration staff).
-Please note that coordinates for previously released or withdrawn depositions cannot be replaced under the same PDB ID
+An uploaded file can be replaced either pre-submission (before a PDB accession code has been issued for the deposition) or post-submission (after a PDB accession code has been issued and the entry is either being processed or has been processed by the wwPDB biocuration staff).
+Please note that the files for withdrawn or obsoleted depositions cannot be replaced.

 How can I replace an uploaded file pre-submission?

 Coordinate files can be replaced at any time prior to submission using the "Re-upload files" page on the left side menu of the deposition interface.
 Browse the new coordinate file and specify its type (PDB or mmCIF).
 Be sure to select the new coordinate file within the list, deselect any previously uploaded coordinate files and press the "Process selected files" button at the bottom of the page to initiate the upload and incorporation of the new coordinate file.

 The system will ask you to wait while the files are checked and converted.
 If there are no issues, the system will allow you to continue with your deposition.
 The validation process will start running after the new file is successfully uploaded.
 After all deposition requirements are fulfilled be sure to click the "Submit deposition" button.